ridzuan5757/k8s/docs/1_concepts/api_access_control/rbac_authorization.md

   since reading the contents of Secrets enables access to ServiceAccount credentials in the namespace, which would allow API access as any ServiceAccount in the namespace.
 (A form of privelege escalation).

+### Core component roles

+DCR: `system:kube-scheduler`
+DCRB: `system:kube-scheduler` user
+- Allow access to the resources required by the scheduler component.

+DCR: `system:volume-scheduler`
+DCRB: `system:kube-scheduler` user
+- Allows access to the volume resources required by the kube-scheduler component.

+DCR: `system:kube-controller-mamanger`
+DCRB: `system:kube-controller-manager` user
+- Allows access to the resources required by the controller manager component.
+  The permissions required by individual controllers are detailed in the controller roles.

+DCR: `system:node`
+DCRB: None
+- Allows access to resources required by the kubelet, including read access to all secrets, and write ccess to all pod status objects.
+- We should use the NodeAuthorizer and NodeRestriction admission plugin instead of the `system:node` role, and allow granting API access to kubelets based on the Pods scheduled to run on them.
+- The `system:node` role only exists for compatibility with k8s clusters upgraded from versions prior to v1.8.

+DCR: `system:node-proxier`
+DCRB: `system:kube-proxy` user
+- Allow access to the resources required by the kube-proxy component.